Bachelor Pad

 Bachelor Pad is an elimination-style two-hour American reality television game show that debuted on August 9, 2010 on ABC.
 The show features contestants from The Bachelor and The Bachelorette, who compete for a final cash prize of $250,000.
 Former game show host and news anchor Chris Harrison reprises his role from The Bachelor, while Melissa Rycroft served as special guest co-host for the first season.

 In March 2013, it was announced that the program would not return for a fourth season.
 However, one year later after the show cancelled, it was replaced by Bachelor in Paradise.

-Holly Durst and Blake Julian of season 2 were married on June 2, 2012.
+Blake Julian and Holly Durst of season 2 were married on June 2, 2012.
 They are the only Bachelor Pad couple to get married.

 About the show

 The show stars eleven women and eight men eliminated from various seasons of The Bachelor and The Bachelorette who compete for a $250,000 prize.
 The women on the first season were mostly from The Bachelor season 14.
 The men on the first season were mostly from The Bachelorette season 5.
 The show may also represent "a second chance at finding love" for those rejected by previous Bachelors and Bachelorettes.
 The contestants live together in a mansion and take part in challenges to prevent elimination, go on dates with contestants of their choice, and choose other contestants to eliminate.